If you are a cruise line representative and require legal representation for your case, visit our Cruise Line Operators page:

 If you have been injured in a motor vehicle accident, you need to understand Florida’s “threshold” requirement.
-This means, in most Florida automobile accident cases, you need a permanent injury to secure compensation for pain and suffering.
+This means that in most Florida automobile accident cases, you need a permanent injury to secure compensation for pain and suffering.

-The trial lawyers at Mase Mebane Seitz in Miami understand how to work with your treating doctors or medical experts to prove your serious motor vehicle accident injuries are permanent.
+The trial lawyers at Mase Seitz Briggs in Miami understand how to work with your doctors or medical experts to prove your serious motor vehicle accident injuries are permanent.
 During a case, we front all costs for medical experts and, unlike other motor vehicle accident attorneys, we don’t ask you to pay unless you get paid.

 On the flip side, the insurance company gets to hire its own doctors to examine you.
 Not surprisingly, their doctors will most likely say your injury is not permanent, so it typically comes down to which doctor the jury believes: yours or the insurance company’s “hired gun.”
 Our experienced motor vehicle accident attorneys in Miami, Florida, know how to win this “battle of the experts.”

 Following these steps after a car accident can prove and protect your case: